Arithmetics in number systems with cubic base: Case with two negative conjugates

 \section{Case with two negative conjugates}

-Last option which we examine is a base with two negative conjugates.
+Last case which we examine in this paper is a base with two negative conjugates.
 As we can see in \cite{MaTi}, these bases are the dominant roots of the polynomials

 where $b<a+2$ and $\Delta(P)\geq0$.
 As it was proved in \cite{Aki3}, these bases satisfy property $(F)$, therefore, a sum of two $\beta$-integers has a finite greedy expansion.
-This time, we work with two different R\'{e}nyi expansions of $1$, i.e., $d_{\beta}(1)=(a+1)00a1$ if $b=a+1$ and $d_{\beta}(1)=ab1$ otherwise.
-In this paper, we focus only on $L_{\oplus}(\beta)$ for the second option, for which we can rewrite our polynomials as
+This time, we work with two cases which are distinguished by their corresponding R\'{e}nyi expansions of $1$, i.e., $d_{\beta}(1)=(a+1)00a1$ if $b=a+1$ and $d_{\beta}(1)=ab1$ otherwise.
+In this paper, we focus only on $L_{\oplus}(\beta)$ for the second case, for which we can rewrite corresponding minimal polynomials as

 where $z\in\N_{0}$.
-We consider the alphabet $\{0,1,\ldots,a\}$.
+We consider the alphabet $\A=\{0,1,\ldots,a\}$.

 We start with a useful lemma, which will help us to find the greedy expansion of the sum of two concrete $\beta$-integers.

 \begin{lemma} Let $\beta$ be the dominant root of the polynomial